 Case Report: HIV infection associated with scleroderma: report of two new cases.
 In this report, we describe the rare association of linear scleroderma of the four limbs in two HIV patients also affected with virus C hepatitis.
 J A Mosquera, J Clin Pathol.

 A lot of the controversy surrounding nanobacteria has to do with its very name, in that some researchers do not believe that it represents a life form and thus cannot properly be named "bacteria", because the research on its purported nucleic acid has not been completed yet.
 Thus, some believe that "nanoparticles" would be a better description for it.

 This is a very new field of research which is highly controversial, however it has recently attracted the attention of researchers at the Mayo Clinic and NASA.
 Nanobacteria have been found in kidney stones, Alzheimer's disease, heart disease, prostatitis, and some cancers.

 Lack of evidence for bacterial infections in skin in patients with systemic sclerosis.
 While some caveats apply, the data presented here do not support the contention that persistent bacterial infections play an important role in the pathogenesis of systemic sclerosis (SSc).
 Am J Med Sci.
-2009 April; 337(4): 233-235.

-SCLERO.ORG is the world leader for trustworthy research, support, education and awareness for scleroderma and related illnesses, such as pulmonary hypertension.
-We are a service of the nonprofit International Scleroderma Network (ISN), which is a 501(c)(3) U.S.-based public charitable foundation, established in 2002.
-Meet Our Team, or Volunteer.
+SCLERO.ORG is the world's leading nonprofit for trustworthy research, support, education and awareness for scleroderma and related illnesses.
+We are a 501(c)(3) U.S.-based public charitable foundation, established in 2002.
+Meet Our Team.
 Donations may also be mailed to: